DataDog/integrations-core/mysql/README.md

 Query OK, 0 rows affected (0.00 sec)
 ```

-Please note that `@'localhost'` is only for local connections, use the hostname/IP of your Agent for remote connections, learn more [here][14]
+Please note that `@'localhost'` is only for local connections - use the hostname/IP of your Agent for remote connections.
+For more information, see the [MySQL documentation][14].

-Verify that the user was created successfully using the following command, replacing ```<UNIQUEPASSWORD>``` with the password above:
+Verify that the user was created successfully using the following command - replace ```<UNIQUEPASSWORD>``` with the password you created above:

 ```
 mysql -u datadog --password=<UNIQUEPASSWORD> -e "show status" | \